Spring 2025 Debate: Closing the Gender Gap in STEM

 Moderating this spring's debate is Linda Rabieh, Senior Lecture in the MIT Concourse Learning Community and a Co-Director of MIT's Civil Discourse Project.

 This Spring's debate will be held at MIT's Wong Auditorium, and is free and open to the public.
-A registration page will be online shortly.
+Registration for the debate may be completed at this link.

-More information about the debate will be published on this page in the coming weeks; please email MFSA Executive Director Peter Bonilla with any questions.
+This page will be regularly updated in the weeks before the conference; please email MFSA Executive Director Peter Bonilla with any questions.

 This debate will be recorded and livestreamed on MFSA's YouTube Channel